apache/incubator-streampark-website/docs/user-guide/12-platformBasicUsage.md

 ![77_show_checkpoint_file_name_2](/doc/image_en/platform-usage/77_show_checkpoint_file_name_2.png)

-### How to Restore a Job from a Specified Savepoint in StreamPark
+### How to Restore a Job from a Specified Savepoint in Apache StreamPark
 > Users have the option to choose during job startup

 ![78_usage_checkpoint_in_streampark](/doc/image_en/platform-usage/78_usage_checkpoint_in_streampark.png)